4 myths and facts about the timing of the flu shot

 Myth: You shouldn't get the flu vaccine until flu viruses begin spreading where you live.

 Fact: The CDC says you should receive a flu vaccine before flu viruses start spreading in your community.
-Try to get a flu vaccine by early fall, ideally by the end of October or when the vaccine is available in your area.
-It takes about two weeks after receiving the vaccine for antibodies that protect you against the flu to develop in your body, so getting vaccinated before the flu starts to spread in your community is a must.
+Try to get a flu vaccine by early fall, ideally in September or October, or when the vaccine is available in your area.
+It takes about two weeks after receiving the vaccine for antibodies that protect you against the flu to develop in your body, so getting vaccinated before the flu starts to spread in your community is essential.
 Flu viruses most commonly circulate or are prevalent during the winter months in the U.S., with flu activity often increasing in October or November, typically peaking in January or February, and potentially lasting through late spring.

 Myth: The flu shot wears off after a few months.

-Fact: The flu shot is designed to protect you against the virus for at least six months.
+Fact: The flu shot protects most people against the virus for about five to six months.
 However, its potency may begin to wear off toward the end of flu season, especially in adults 65 years and older.
 Keep in mind, though, that it isn't recommended to delay getting the vaccine, because it's best to be protected before the flu hits your community.
-What's more, vaccine shortages are always possible, so get the flu shot early in the fall.
+What's more, vaccine shortages are always possible, so it’s important to get the flu shot early in the fall.